Ezurio/canvas_python_samples/README.md

-# canvas_python_samples_development
+# Canvas Python Samples

-This repo contains the development versions of the Canvas python sample applications.
+This repository contains various sample scripts and applications for use with Laird Connectivity Canvas MicroPython firmware.
+See README.md inside of each subdirectory for specific information about using the scripts or applications.